danielsacco/Comprezz/README.md

 # Comprezz
 Basic digital compressor under development using [iPlug2](https://github.com/iPlug2/iPlug2).
-This project is not meant to provide a brand new compressor in the market, is just for learning purposes.
+This project is not meant to provide a brand new compressor to the market, is just for learning purposes.
+Topology based on Reiss-Giannoulis-Massberg papers.

 Requires code from https://github.com/danielsacco/DspLibs